dyrdadev/hierarchy-tree-for-unity/README.md

 This project was created by [Daniel Dyrda](https://dyrda.page).

-> Daniel: _If you want to support me and my projects, you can follow me on [github (DyrdaDev)](https://github.com/DyrdaDev) and [twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
-Just come by and say hello, I would love to hear how you are using the project._
+> Daniel: _If you want to support me and my projects, you can follow me on [GitHub (DyrdaDev)](https://github.com/DyrdaDev) and [Twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
+Just come by and say hello, I would love to hear how you are using these assets in a project._

 If you want to contribute to this project, you are welcome to do so.
-Just write me and we will find a way to collaborate.
+Just write to me and we will find a way to collaborate.